Mahasweta-usc/NLP4GOV/README.md

 ### Institutional Adoption (policy_explore.ipynb)

-Institutional Adoption pursues how policies diffuse and are invoked, interpreted and reinterpreted by a governed community over time.
+Institutional Adoption pursues *how policies diffuse and are invoked, interpreted and reinterpreted by a governed community over time* .
 The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of discourse, such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges related to the "query" institutional statement.

 - **Input Data:** This notebook requires two sets of data: